 The HD 500 Digital Hearing Aid is an outstanding, open fit, in-the-canal hearing aid with adjustable settings.
 Packed bursting with the latest hearing technology, it’s designed to provide not only ultimate sound quality but is incredibly comfortable to wear.
 Being so small, it’s so light and almost invisible when worn, you are likely to forget you’re wearing it!

 Our online hearing test can help identify if you may have some form of hearing loss.
 It is free, easy, and only takes a few minutes to complete.
 You will get the results instantly which will indicate if you should take further action to protect your hearing.

 We are one of the world's leading hearing aids specialists.
 Our online store is home to all things hearing aid.
 Whether you are after a new device, hearing-friendly items such as amplified phones or alarm clocks, we have you covered.
 Alternatively, you can contact us and our expert team will do their best to assist you.

-This entry was posted in Hearing Aids, Hearing Information, News, Opinion and tagged hearing aids, Hearing loss, USA on 16th February 2018 by Gary.
+This entry was posted in News, Hearing Aids, Hearing Information, Opinion and tagged USA, Hearing loss, hearing aids on 16th February 2018 by Gary.

 ← Previous Post

 ©2019 - Hearing Direct - All Rights Reserved